Dog lovers will lap up the news that a study shows sleeping with dogs can help you rest easier.

 For example, it may be worth training your dog that they may only join you and other humans on the furniture when invited.
-You can also set aside a special chair that’s just for your dog so guests can enjoy their own space and relax without worrying about who will end up in their lap.
+You can also set aside a unique chair just for your dog so guests can enjoy their space and relax without worrying about who will end up in their lap.

 Think about your furniture

 Ask yourself what you want from your furniture over the next few years.
 If you’re going to keep it indefinitely and minimize wear and tear, then keeping your dog on the floor is a wise decision.

 You could also consider investing in durable furniture without stress and replace it in a few years when you can determine just how much your dog is contributing to its wear and tear.
 Or you could take steps to dog-proof your furniture by using slipcovers.